Address and discourage student absenteeism with the five step approach.

 Record and follow-up student absences

-It is important that schools develop consistent and effective follow-up processes for unexplained student absences.
+It is important that schools develop consistent and effective follow-up processes for unexplained student absences, as required under the roll marking in state schools procedure.
 Timely follow-up is a key preventative strategy in reducing absenteeism.
 It makes it harder for students to miss school without being detected.
 It also enables parents, who may not be aware that their child is absent, to take action.

 Ideas for following-up student absences